BioAlgs/DPI-RG/README.md

 This folder contains histograms of p-values and test statistics for further analysis.

 ## Project Structure
-- `fmnist_main.py`, `cifar10_main.py`: Main entry points for experiments.
+- `main.py`: Main script for experiments.
 - `utils/`: Contains core classes, model definitions, and utility functions.
 - `graphs/`: Output directory for plots and visualizations.
-- `params/`: Stores hyperparameter settings for each experiment run.
+- `params/`: Stores hyperparameter settings and network parameters for each experiment run.
 - `environment.yml`: Conda environment specification.

 ## Reproducibility